Saibot28/pycollatz/README.md

 # HaylStone

-HaylStone is a small Python program that generates and visualizes the Collatz sequence for any positive integer seed, with an optional logarithmic view and toggleable labels.
+HaylStone is a small Python program that generates and visualizes the Collatz sequence for any positive integer seed, with an optional logarithmic view and toggleable labels, and a terminal-friendly version included.

 ### Features